What is Hyaluronic Acid?

 Hyaluronic Acid was first used commercially in 1942 when Endre Balazs applied for a patent to use it as a substitute for egg white in bakery products.
 Its discovery was very unique.
 No other molecule had ever been discovered that has such unique properties to the human body.
 Balazs went on to become the leading expert on HA, and made the majority of discoveries concerning Hyaluronic Acid benefits.

 If we compare the joints of the human body to an automobile engine, the joint fluid in the body mimics the oil in a car engine.
 At regular intervals, we replace the oil in our car engines because of the heat and friction breakdowns the oil’s viscosity.

 The oil becomes thinner and less able to protect the metal surfaces from excessive wear.
 Hyaluronic acid benefits our joints in the same way.
-As we age the viscosity of the joint fluid lessens.
-HA helps to maintain normal joint cushioning.
+As we age, the viscosity of the joint fluid lessens.
+Hyaluronic Acid helps to maintain normal joint cushioning.